ajaswa/waffleiron/README.md

 4. Add the Waffle mixins to your scss
 5. Enjoy a flexible grid that you can drop in where you want.

+## Issues
+1. You must minify your HTML ( Since we use inline-block )

 Wafflecoptor:

 	wafflewafflewafflewaffle